kiransurendran/kiransurendran/README.md

 ## 👀 I’m a Developer, and a Teacher .

-## I primarily focus on React and NodeJs-Express bases fullstack Development
+## I primarily focus on React and NodeJs-Express based Development.

 - 🌱 I’m currently learning Vue.
 - 💞️ I’m looking to collaborate on ...